kyma-project/busola/tests/integration/README.md

 ### Run Accessibility Tests in the Test Runner Mode

-To open the `tests runner`, pointing to a `local Busola` instance, use this command:
+To open `tests runner`, pointing to a `local Busola` instance, use this command:

 ```bash
 ACC_AMP_TOKEN={YOUR_AMP_TOKEN} npm run start:local